Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/05/unintentional-media-query-gaps.md

 ## Pixels aren't always integers

 The problem we have here is that we don't really have 199px of width, we have 199.5px or some other non-integer value.
-This is all part of the [pixel identity crisis](https://alistapart.com/article/a-pixel-identity-crisis/), where nobody knows what a pixel is anymore.
+This is all part of the [pixel identity crisis](https://alistapart.com/article/a-pixel-identity-crisis/), where nobody knows what a pixel is any more.
 Importantly, whatever a pixel is, it might not be an integer.

 When you look back at the table, a value of 199.5 is above the "small" size, and below the "medium" size.
 That means none of the existing rules apply.